wiretap-retro/mt32-pi-bay/README.md

 - First solder all the components to the board.
 To keep the screen low-profile, no pin header socket should be used.
 - Solder your wire pigtails to the DIN connector and 3.5mm connector.
 - Next, insert the DIN and 3.5mm receptacles into the panel and secure them with the lock nuts.
 - Test fit the assembled PCB to the StarTech bay adapter.
-If there are any interfernces, trim the bay adapter face with side cutter, a dremel or other cutting tool.
+If there are any interfernces, trim the bay adapter face with side cutters, a dremel or other cutting tool.
 - Smear a thin layer of silicone caulk on the bay panel face.
 - Set the PCB onto the wet caulk and apply a small amount of force to allow the caulk to adhere.
 Align it with the edges.
 - Allow a dry time of 24hrs so it fully cures to the bay adapter.
 You may want to use small rubberized clamps to assist with the holding force during the cure time.